Kimmy

 A Note from the Foster: Meet Kimmy - a little gal with a lot of sass!

-Kimmy has taken to foster dad more than foster mom.
-She happily lays on the bed next to him or at his feet.
-Foster dad is slowly working up to having Kimmy take a treat directly from his hand.
-We joke that Kimmy is a bit "boy crazy" because she also follows our male resident dog around as if he's the coolest dog in the whole world.
+We joke that Kimmy is a bit "boy crazy."
+She follows our male resident dog around as if he's the coolest dog in the whole world!
+Although many under-socialized dogs show a fear of men, Kimmy will actually sit next men on the couch.
 She even lifts her leg to relieve herself like a boy!

 The perfect home for Kimmy must have: